 My favorite thing about Thomas Jefferson is his emphasis on the importance of an educated electorate.
 I jumped up and down in my chair when I read this essay by Alan Taylor.

 Below, a few excerpts from Taylor’s deep, long piece of education and nourishment for the soul of a nation.
-It is too good for me to dare mess around with a summary.
-I would do it injustice.

 They [the founders] declared that Americans needed more and better education to preserve their state and national republics from relapsing into tyranny.
 A governor of Virginia, William H. Cabell, asserted in 1808 that education “constitutes one of the great pillars on which the civil liberties of a nation depend.”
 More than a mere boon for individuals, education was a collective, social benefit essential for free government to endure.